 3. Make a subjects directory within your SUBJECTS_DIR:

-4. Convert the DICOM files for each scan to .mgz files in the $SUBJECTS_DIR/your_subjects_name/mri/orig directory:
+4. Convert the DICOM files to .mgz files in the $SUBJECTS_DIR/your_subjects_name/mri/orig directory:

-If you have multiple scans from the same session, convert additional files like this example for a second set:
+If you have multiple scans from the same session, convert additional scans like:

 5. Start the recon-all script: